schnarc/SchNarc/README.md

 Training or running works in the same way, SchNet works, have a look at https://github.com/atomistic-machine-learning/schnetpack

 A tutorial is provided.
 For this purpose, please download the pdf "SchNarc_Tutorial.pdf" and the corresponding "Tutorial.zip" file, which is automatically downloaded with the code.
+Follow the instructions provided in the pdf file.